maester365/maester/docs/docs/tests/maester/MT.1003.md

 ---
-title: MT.1003
+title: MT.1003 - At least one Conditional Access policy is configured with All cloud apps
-description: At least one Conditional Access policy is configured with All cloud apps
+description: Ensure that every app has at least one Conditional Access policy applied.
 slug: /tests/MT.1003
 ---